QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

-In Table~\ref{tab_witch_requirements} we list the main requirements of our switch system.
-In particular the insertion loss must be as low as possible, even if the 1K working temperature helps at least in reducing its noise figure, while we require high isolation and fast commutation for accurate and efficient baseline calibration.
+In table~\ref{tab_witch_requirements} we list the main requirements of our switch system.
+In particular the insertion loss must be as low as possible, even if the 1\,K working temperature helps at least in reducing its thermal noise, while we require high isolation between on and off states and fast commutation for accurate and efficient baseline calibration.

-We designed each switch around the smallest commercially available coil manufactured by Line Electric (model TO-5S).
-Thanks to the tiny dimensions it was possible to implement a shutter driven by this coil which was compatible with the horns high filling factor.
-The area occupied by the whole device is so small that the minimum horn inter-axis is not determined by the switch, but by the horn mouth diameter.

-In its rest position the switch is open.
-Only when the coil is energized, a small ferrite is attracted inside the coil to minimize the energy of the magnetic circuit.
-The ferrite is connected to a hook pulling a steel blade inside the circular waveguide, short-circuiting it.
-When the bias is off, a phosphor-bronze spring pushes the ferrite out of the coil, returning the switch in its normally open position.
+From an electromagnetic point of view, the switch design was based on a best effort approach where the length of the \newb{waveguide} is set by the shutter mechanism dimensions plus the thickness of the plates housing the threaded holes to mate the two horns arrays.
+The \newb{waveguide} diameter matches the input \newb{waveguide} of the horn.
+The switch \newb{waveguide} was designed with a choke trap to short-circuit the gap when the switch is open.
+Such a structure was originally designed for the lower band, but extended simulations showed that it was effective also for the upper band.
+In figure~\ref{fig_TE11_switch_simulation} we report the results of the simulation of the transmission and reflection of the main electromagnetic mode (TE11) for 25\,mm \newb{waveguide} length and $200\,\mu$m choke gap.
+In the two QUBIC bands the reflection is always below $-$20\,dB.

+\newd{We have simulated the insertion loss at room temperature with an effective bulk resistivity of 16\,$\mu\Omega\,\mathrm{cm}$, which takes into account the effect of surface roughness (O. Peverini, private communication).
+The simulated loss (reported in figure~\ref{fig_TE11_switch_simulation}) is a factor two larger than the requirement, although it is consistent with the loss of a waveguide of identical length without the choke ($-$0.18\,dB).
+For comparison, an idealized loss-less waveguide (actually $\rho=10^{-6}\mu\Omega \,\mathrm{cm}$ for computational reasons) with the same gap and choke has an insertion loss of $-$0.02\,dB. \newe{This is the reactive mis-match loss associated with the junction geometry.} We have also simulated the insertion loss for an ideally smooth waveguide using the bulk resistivity of Al6061-T6 ($\rho=4.19~\mu\Omega\,\mathrm{cm}$) as reported in Clark et al. \cite{CLARK1970295} and in ASM HANDBOOK \cite{Handbook...Al...1990}.
+Since the return loss is dominated by the switch geometry, the output of the simulation for the three resistivities are, in this case, practically identical.}

+At higher frequencies the loss is definitely higher than desired.
+This can be partially due to the almost double length of the \newb{waveguide}, if measured in wavelength units.
+Another reason why the loss is higher in the upper band is because the choke itself is less effective. \newc{While in the lower band the discontinuity of the waveguide is made invisible to the incoming radiation by a choke trap which lowers the reflected power at the gap below $-40$ dB (for the waveguide and choke geometry see figure \ref{switch_signle_channel_prototype}), in the higher band the reflected power rises at $-12$dB.} Moreover, starting from 190\,GHz TE11 begins to convert to higher order modes and the simulation is less revealing.